joclarstudio/python_package_factory/README.md

 ```
 For a Cython project, this message:
 ```
-"hello buddy !
-You are using Cython good boy !"
+hello buddy !
+You are using Cython good boy !
 ```
 Then you are good to go !